rcgray/free-genai-bootcamp-2025/opea-comps/backend/README.md

 ## Model Configuration

 The service is configured to use the local GGUF model provided by the llama.cpp server.
 The model path is specified in the Docker Compose file and points to the root `models/` directory.

+## Development Guidelines

+When working on this backend service:

+1. Maintain compatibility with the OpenAI API format
+2. Ensure proper error handling for model loading failures
+3. Keep the service lightweight and focused on its core responsibility
+4. Document API changes in both code and README